Calvin Smyre: Biden administration

 On September 22, 2021, President Joe Biden announced that he would nominate Smyre to serve as the United States ambassador to the Dominican Republic.
 On October 4, 2021, his nomination was sent to the Senate.
 On May 17, 2022, his nomination was withdrawn, and he was nominated to serve as the ambassador to the Bahamas.

 On May 13, 2022, President Joe Biden announced his intent to nominate Smyre to serve as the next United States ambassador to the Bahamas.
 On May 17, 2022, his nomination was sent to the Senate.
 His nomination was not acted on for the remainder of the Congress and was sent back to Biden on January 3, 2023.

-President Biden renominated Smyre the same day.
-His nomination is pending before the Senate Foreign Relations Committee.
+President Biden renominated Smyre the same day, however the nomination never reached the Senate Foreign Relations Committee before Biden left office on January 20, 2025.